MicrosoftDocs/azure-devops-docs/docs/organizations/security/namespace-reference.md

 ## Deprecated and read-only namespaces

 The following namespaces are either deprecated or read-only.
-You shouldn't use them.
+Don't use them.

 :::row:::
    :::column span="2":::